 - 7.1.1.Personal data' is defined in Section 1 of the DPA and is information that on its own, or in conjunction with other information UTCW's possession or likely to come into the UTCW's possession, identifies the data subject.
-This includes opinion. - 7.1.2.UTCW will comply with the eight data protection principles in the DPA, which require that personal data must be: - 7.1.2.1. processed lawfully, fairly and in a transparent manner; - 7.1.2.2. processed for purposes the data was obtained for;; - 7.1.2.3. minimised to that which is necessary; - 7.1.2.4. accurate and, where necessary, kept up to date - 7.1.2.5. not kept longer than necessary for the purpose; - 7.1.2.6. secure; and, - 7.1.2.7. with accountability.
+This includes opinion. - 7.1.2.UTCW will comply with the eight data protection principles in the DPA, which require that personal data must be: - 7.1.2.1. processed lawfully, fairly and in a transparent manner; - 7.1.2.2. processed for limited-purposes the data was obtained for; and in an appropriate way; - 7.1.2.3. adequate, relevant and not excessive for the purposeminimised to that which is necessary; - 7.1.2.4. accurate and, where necessary, kept up to date

+7.1.2.5. not kept longer than necessary for the purpose; 7.1.2.5.